Thomas B. Stephens

 Division of Technology Services

 Robbie brings more than 25 years of experience in information technology, accounting, and human resources with the last 14 of those years in service at the Personnel Cabinet.
-Robbie is a member of the International Public Management Association for Human Resources and currently serves President of the KY Chapter.
+Robbie is a member of the International Public Management Association for Human Resources (IPMA-HR) and currently serves on the Board of Directors for the KY Chapter of IPMA-HR as Immediate Past President.
 A native of Madison County, Robbie attended Eastern Kentucky University where he majored in accounting and received his Certified Public Manager (CPM) certification from GSC and now resides in Frankfort.

 Department of Employee Insurance